Find Affordable College Courses

 Toms River, NJ

-Ocean County College did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a associate degree.
-It came in at #14 on the list.
-Located in the large suburb of Toms River, OCC is a public school with a moderately-sized student population.
+With a ranking of #14, Ocean County College did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their associate degree.
+Located in the suburb of Toms River, OCC is a public college with a medium-sized student population.

 Read More…

-Warren County Community College ranked #15 on this year’s Best Value Liberal Arts & Humanities Associate Degree Schools in the Middle Atlantic Region list.
-Located in the town of Washington, Warren County Community College is a public school with a small student population.
+Bronx Community College ranked #16 on this year’s Best Value Liberal Arts & Humanities Associate Degree Schools in the Middle Atlantic Region list.
+Located in the city of Bronx, BCC is a public college with a medium-sized student population.

 BCC undergraduate students pay an average of $8,086 in tuition and fees each year.